SoloveyMaria/community/README.md

 ## Contact

-If you have any questions or suggestions, please contact me at MariaTheBoss
+If you have any questions or suggestions, please contact me at maria.solovey@bmc.med.lmu.de